Los Angeles FC: Red & Gold Football

 On March 13, 2023, Los Angeles FC & FC Bayern Munich announced a global soccer development cooperation.
 This would provide a platform for young talent featuring high level development a pathway to a first team.
 The two teams share a 50/50 ownership of the joint venture.
-The joint venture has already made partnerships with The Gambia soccer academy Gambinos Stars Africa (2023), Uruguayan Primera Division side Racing Club de Montevideo (2023), and K League 1 side Jeju SK FC (2025).
+The joint venture has already made partnerships with The Gambia soccer academy Gambinos Stars Africa (2023), Uruguayan Primera Division side Racing Club de Montevideo (2023), K League 1 side Jeju SK FC (2025), and Serie A de Ecuador side S.D.
+Aucas (2025).

 Former Development

 Orange County SC (2016–2018)

 Orange County SC, competing in the USL Championship, was affiliated with Los Angeles FC as part of a multi-year affiliation agreement with the team that started on December 7, 2016, and ended after the 2018 season.

 Las Vegas Lights FC (2021–2023)

 LAFC announced their partnership with USL Championship club Las Vegas Lights FC.
 That partnership started on March 12, 2021, and ended in 2023 after the establishment of MLS Next Pro side Los Angeles FC 2.